remix-run/remix/docs/hooks/use-fetcher.md

 <docs-info>You can still provide a no-JavaScript experience</docs-info>

-Because `useFetcher` doesn't cause a navigation, it won't automatically work if there is no JavaScript on the page like a normal Remix `<Form>` will because the browser will still navigate to the form's action.
+Because `useFetcher` doesn't cause a navigation, it won't automatically work if there is no JavaScript on the page like a normal Remix `<Form>` will, because the browser will still navigate to the form's action.

 If you want to support a no JavaScript experience, just export a component from the route with the action.